wandb/terraform-aws-wandb/README.md

 This module is intended to run in an AWS account with minimal preparation, however it does have the following pre-requisites:

+### Terrafom version >= 1

 ### Credentials / Permissions

 **AWS Services Used**

+- AWS Identity & Access Management (IAM)
 - AWS Key Management System (KMS)
 - Amazon Aurora MySQL
 - Amazon VPC
 - Amazon S3
+- Amazon Route53
+- Amazon Certificate Manager (ACM)
+- Amazon Elastic Loadbalancing (ALB)
+- Amazon Secrets Manager

 ### Public Hosted Zone

 If you are managing DNS via AWS Route53 the hosted zone entry is created automatically as part of your domain management.

+If you're managing DNS outside of Route53, you will need to:

+1. Create a Route53 zone name `{subdomain}.{domain}` (e.g `test.wandb.ai`)
+2. Create a NS record in your parent system and point it to the newly created Route53
+3. Enable the `is_subdomain_zone` option in this module

-If you're managing DNS outside of Route53, please see the documentation on [creating a hosted zone for a subdomain](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/dns-routing-traffic-for-subdomains.html), which you will need to do for the subdomain you are planning to use for your Terraform Enterprise installation.
+You can learn more about [creating a hosted zone for a subdomain](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/dns-routing-traffic-for-subdomains.html), which you will need to do for the subdomain you are planning to use for your Weights & Biases installation.
 To create this hosted zone with Terraform, use [the `aws_route53_zone` resource](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/route53_zone).

+### ACM Certificate

+While this is not required, it is recommend to already have an existing ACM certification.
+Certificate validation can take up two hours, causing timeouts during module apply if the cert is generated as one of the resources contained in the module.

 ## How to Use This Module